fenago/ml-bootcamp/Lab_3.md

 Now
 it's up to us to decide what to do with these missing values.
-Although we could do many things with them, we are going to do the same thing we did in the previous chapter---set the missing values to zero:
+Although we could do many things with them, we are going to do the same thing we did in the previous lab---set the missing values to zero: